Congress surprises science community by passing research bill

-A research bill that science advocates thought had died when Congress left for the holidays was unexpectedly revived on Dec.
-16 when the House of Representatives passed it by unanimous consent in absentia.
+A research bill that science advocates thought had died was unexpectedly revived in mid-December when the House of Representatives passed it.

-The American Innovation and Competitiveness Act (S. 3084) is the newest iteration of the America Competes Act, which expired in 2013.
-The Senate passed the legislation earlier this month, and President Barack Obama is expected to sign it.
+The move, which followed Senate passage earlier in December, sent the legislation to President Barack Obama.
+He is expected to sign the American Innovation & Competitiveness Act (S. 3084).
+It is the newest iteration of the America Competes Act, which expired in 2013.

-The original America Competes law enacted in 2007 was designed to help the U.S. remain competitive by doubling funding for research at the National Science Foundation, the Department of Energy Office of Science, and the National Institute of Standards & Technology.
+The original America Competes law, enacted in 2007, was designed to help the U.S. remain globally competitive by doubling funding for research at the National Science Foundation, the Department of Energy’s Office of Science, and the National Institute of Standards & Technology.
 It also expanded support for science and math education.
 However, budget battles meant that few of those increases ever materialized.

-The most debated provision was over language championed by Rep. Lamar Smith (R-Texas), chair of the House Science, Space, and Technology committee.
-Smith wanted NSF’s director to personally affirm that each grant the agency funded was in the national interest.
+The most debated provision was over language championed by Rep. Lamar Smith (R-Texas), chair of the House Science, Space & Technology Committee.
+Smith wanted NSF’s director to affirm that each grant the agency funded was in the national interest.
 The agency and the provision’s critics said that would have interfered with NSF’s peer review process.

-S. 3084 does include the national interest standard, but as part of the agency’s already established broader impacts criteria required for each grant.
-Many of the other issues between Smith and NSF already had been resolved, such as including a more lay-friendly description of the impact of each grant on the agency’s website.
+S. 3084 includes the national interest standard, but as part of the agency’s already-established broader impacts criteria required for each grant.

-In addition to those criteria, S. 3084 creates a line item for NSF’s I-Corps, which is expected to give the science start-up program more stable funding.
+In addition, the legislation creates a budget line item for NSF’s I-Corps, which is expected to give the science start-up program more stable funding.
 It also creates a working group to reduce administrative burdens on researchers.

 Anthony Pitagno, director of advocacy for the American Chemical Society, says the scientific organization is especially happy to see language in the bill that supports coordination of sustainable chemistry research programs across federal agencies.